TravisWheelerLab/drug-sniffer/site/source/stages.rst

 ligand are parameterized by the user; the default values are 9 and 4, respectively.

+The Autodock Vina seed value is set to 42 in order to facilitate reproduction.

 Required environment variables:

 * :code:`RECEPTOR_PDBQT` - path to the receptor (pocket) chosen by the user, in